S1014711679/Java/Udacity Java Project 1 - SpringBoot WebSocket - Chatroom/README.md

 # Chat Room
-Complete the chat room application implementation using WebSocket.
+This chat room application is implemented with SpringBoot WebSocket and Thymleaf dependencies.
+Maven is used to manage all the significant dependencies.

 ## Background
 WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a server and a client.

+Backend:

+Frontend:

+## Functions
+Users can join the Chat Room after entering their username and send messages to the Chat Room, which will be seen by all participants.
+Also, they will see who join or leave the Chat Room.

-## Instruction
+## Reference
-### Implement the message model
-Message model is the message payload that will be exchanged between the client and the server.
-Implement the Message class in chat module.
-Make sure you cover all there basic actions.
-1. ENTER
+1.
-2. CHAT
-3. LEAVE

-### Complete WebSocketChatServer
-Implement all TODOs inside WebSocketChatServer follow each method description.

-### Run the application with command
-mvn build; mvn spring-boot:run